 Avoiding the vulnerability or mitigating its effects

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.

-— Minimize the use of recursion.
+They can:.— Minimize the use of recursion.

 — Convert recursive calculations to the corresponding iterative calculation.
-In principle, any recursive calculation can be remodeled as an iterative calculation which will have a smaller impact on some computing resources but which may be harder for a human to comprehend.
+In principle, any recursive calculation can be remodelled as an iterative calculation which will have a smaller impact on some computing resources but which may be harder for a human to comprehend.
 The cost to human understanding must be weighed against the practical limits of computing resource.

 — Use static analysis to detect non-obvious recursive call paths such as indirect and long recursive call cycles.